 IS 3921 : 1985 Specification for aluminium channels (first revision)

-IS 5384 : 1985 Specification for aluminium I-beam (first revision)
+IS 5384 : 1985 Specification for aluminium I-beams (first revision)

 In this revision, in view of the recent developments that have taken place, the Committee viewed that these standards be revised and merged into one standard.
 The merger will facilitate better access of the sectional details under one resource document.
 The following additional modifications have been effected in this revision: